Kips-alih/News-Api/README.md

-# The News-Api
+# The News Website

 ## By [Alphonce Kipngeno](https://github.com/Kips-alih) ,October 2021

 ## Description

-A News Api application where a user can access different news sources and also get the articles from these sources.
+A News Api application where a user can access different news sources, get the articles from these sources and find out more about the articles.

 ## Setup/Installation Instructions